Random walks in random hypergeometric environment: Introduction

 The aim of this paper is to give a generalization of this model and of these results to a class of one-dependent random walks in random environment, based on some hypergeometric distributions.
 The hypergeometric functions defined in \eqref{eq:hypergeometric function} below are a natural special functions constructed from the Dirichlet distributions.
 A generalization of the statistical time-reversal key property is proved (see Corollary \ref{cor:time reversal environment} below), based on a duality property of these hypergeometric functions.
-The latter is a multidimensional generalization of the fact that $\,_2F_1(a,b;c,z)=\,_2F_1(b,a,z)$ where $\,_2F_1$ is the basic hypergeometric series (see e.g.\ \cite{aomoto2011theory} for the definition).
+The latter is a multidimensional generalization of the fact that $\,_2F_1(a,b;c,z)=\,_2F_1(b,a;c,z)$ where $\,_2F_1$ is the basic hypergeometric series (see e.g.\ \cite{aomoto2011theory}, Section~1.2.1 for the definition and Section~1.3.1 for the integral representation).

 This generalization is natural from the following considerations.
-The statistical time-reversal property mentioned above makes it possible to write a rather efficient proof of transience and existence of an absolutely continuous invariant measure viewed from the particle in dimension $d\ge 3$, but it fails to give information on some other natural questions on RWDE, such as large deviation, Sznitman's $(T)$ condition.
+The statistical time-reversal property mentioned above makes it possible to write a rather efficient proof of transience and existence of an absolutely continuous invariant measure viewed from the particle in dimension $d\ge 3$, but it fails to give information on some other natural questions on random walks in random Dirichlet environment (RWDE), such as large deviation and Sznitman's $(T)$ condition.
 Nevertheless, in dimension 1 in the Dirichlet case, the large deviation rate function can be explicitly computed and involves some hypergeometric functions (see \cite{sabot2016survey}, section 8).
 The meaning of this computation remains still rather mysterious and the model investigated in this paper comes from an attempt to generalize the computation done in \cite{sabot2016survey}.
 Besides, it is also natural to ask to what extent the strategy used for Dirichlet environments can be generalized.
-We believe that the Dirichlet environment is the only i.i.d.\ environment so that the random walk in it has the statistical time-reversal property mentioned above.
+We believe that the class of Dirichlet environments is the only class of i.i.d.\ environments on which the random walk satisfies the statistical time-reversal property mentioned above.
 This paper shows nevertheless that a larger class of environments for \emph{one-dependent} random walks share the same basic features as the Dirichlet environments.